 Define areas of responsibility

 Again it sounds obvious, but it is important to define clearly what the desired outcome is for both parties and what resources are required to achieve it.
+This should be defined before onboarding a supplier.
 Each party has to commit to making personnel available and maybe even some initial expenditure.